Updated January 30, 2020 at 12:34 PM

 Color!
 Bold and bright, maybe even “chaotic” color combinations will make loud statements before logos and words.
 Chaotic color paired with retro shapes and abstract, ‘Dali-without-the-creepy’ elements bring boring graphics to life and without a doubt catch the eye of the consumer.

 The insurance and finance industries have a unique opportunity to make waves in marketing as these trends are usually at the opposite end of their marketing design spectrum.
-After all, the Pantone color of 2019 is essentially pink…which is very complementary to blue (wink-wink).

 4. Mine Your Database